antonyrichard29/AI-Assistant/README.md

 ```
 Ngrok will generate a public URL like: https://your-ngrok-url.ngrok.io

-## **AI Models**
+## **AI Models and System Specifications**
 You can download and use any AI model in the AI Assistant app, as long as it's compatible with Ollama.

-## **AI Models and System Specifications**

 ### **Model Parameters and System Requirements**